-6. Define chromosome and how it is divided?
+Chromosome and how it is divided

-A. Chromosomes are the things that make organisms what they are.
+Chromosomes are the things that make organisms what they are.
 They carry all of the information used to help a cell grow, thrive, and reproduce.
 Chromosomes are made up of DNA.
-Segments of DNA in specific patterns are called genes. ...
+Segments of DNA in specific patterns are called genes.
 You will find the chromosomes and genetic material in the nucleus of a cell.